lolgube010/MomoEngineVK/README.md

 * Buffer Device Address and Vertex Pulling.
 * GLTF loading (models & textures).
 * Basic Frustum Culling & Draw Sorting
-* Mipmaps.
+* Png Texture Loading & Mipmaps.

 # planned features
 * everything unreal&unity has but better and cooler and faster and more awesomer
 * no but, whatever I fixate on is what I'll implement. we'll see.
+I have too many features planned to write them down, really.

 # How to Build:
 * [Install Vulkan SDK](https://vulkan.lunarg.com/sdk/home)